 MSCI® Daily TR Gross Canada USD (GDDUCA)

 For the developed markets, indices with dividends reinvested provide an estimate of total return that would be achieved by reinvesting one twelfth of the annual yield reported at every month-end.
-The MSCI Canada Index is designed to measure the performance of the large and segments of the Canada market.
+The MSCI Canada Index is designed to measure the performance of the large and mid-cap segments of the Canada market.
 With 91 constituents, the index covers approximately 85% of the free float-adjusted market capitalization in Canada.

 MSCI® Emerging Markets Mexico Net Total Return USD Index (NDEUMXF)

 MSCI Daily Total Return Net Emerging Markets Mexico USD.
 Morgan Stanley Capital International Equity Indices Emerging Markets in US Dollars.
-The MSCI Mexico Index is designed to measure the performance of the large and segments of the Mexican market.
+The MSCI Mexico Index is designed to measure the performance of the large and mid-cap segments of the Mexican market.
 With 25 constituents, the index covers approximately 85% of the free float-adjusted market capitalization in Mexico.

 MSCI® Daily TR Net Emerging Markets Chile USD (NDEUSCH)

 Morgan Stanley Capital International Equity Indices Emerging Markets in US Dollars.
-The MSCI Chile Index is designed to measure the performance of the large and segments of the Chilean market.
+The MSCI Chile Index is designed to measure the performance of the large and mid-cap segments of the Chilean market.
 With 17 constituents, the index covers approximately 85% of the Chile equity universe.

 MSCI® Daily TR Net Emerging Markets Peru USD (NDEUSPR).

 Morgan Stanley Capital International Equity Indices Emerging Markets in US Dollars.
-The MSCI Peru Index is designed to measure the performance of the large and segments of the Peruvian market.
+The MSCI Peru Index is designed to measure the performance of the large and mid-cap segments of the Peruvian market.
 With 3 constituents, the index covers approximately 85% of the Peruvian equity universe.

 MSCI® Daily TR Net Emerging Markets Colombia USD (NDEUSCO)

 Morgan Stanley Capital International Equity Indices Emerging Markets in US Dollars.
 The MSCI Colombia Index is designed to measure the performance of the large and mid-cap segments of the Colombian market.
 With 9 constituents, the index covers approximately 85% of the Colombian equity universe.

+MSCI® Daily TR Gross USA (USD)

+The MSCI Daily TR Gross USA Index is designed to measure the performance of the large and mid-cap segments of the US market.
+With 640 constituents, the index covers approximately 85% of the free float-adjusted market capitalization in the US.

+MSCI® Daily TR Net USA (USD)

+The MSCI USA Index is designed to measure the performance of the large and mid-cap segments of the US market.
+With 640 constituents, the index covers approximately 85% of the free float-adjusted market capitalization in the US.

+MSCI® Daily TR Gross North America

+The MSCI North America Index is designed to measure the performance of the large and mid-cap segments of the US and Canada markets.
+With 730 constituents, the index covers approximately 85% of the free float-adjusted market capitalization in the US and Canada.

+MSCI® Daily TR Net North America

+The MSCI North America Index is designed to measure the performance of the large and mid-cap segments of the US and Canada markets.
+With 730 constituents, the index covers approximately 85% of the free float-adjusted market capitalization in the US and Canada.

 II.
 Terms and Conditions